 The best social media toolkits are one-stop shops for action items, messaging, and logistics.
 Think of them as media kits for the masses or your network of most avid supporters.
 Here’s how to create a highly shareable one yourself, as well as savvy examples made with Adobe Spark aimed at mobilizing the masses.

 The basic ingredients of any good social media toolkit are the same.

 - A brief overview of the organization, event, or cause.
 The main objective of the web page is to get people to take action, so you need to get to your action items quickly to hold the attention of the person who knows they want to participate and are looking for guidance on how.
 But say someone lands on this page and they’re undecided.
 They’re a little interested, but they’re not sold yet.
 The first part of the page needs to get them to care.
 How do you appeal to both groups?
 Video!
 Video is simply the most economical way to make people feel something.
 In addition to your video, make sure you include 1-2 descriptive sentences about the contents of the video.
-This will help your discoverability (SEO) and will help inspire people to watch.
+This will help your discoverability (Local SEO) and will help inspire people to watch.

 - A line or two about the objectives of social media participation.
 Why should people take the action you’re asking them to?
 What will be the benefit if they do and what are the consequences if they don’t?
 Use Spark Page‘s text header options to lend hierarchy to your messages.

 - A list of all relevant social handles, URLs, and hashtags.
 Use Spark Page’s built-in list features so it’s easy to read.
 It’s as simple as clicking or tapping the format you want.